rust-lang/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 ## "Steal" Queries

-Some queries have their result wrapped in a `Steal<T>` struct.
-These queries behave exactly the same as regular with one exception: Their result is expected to be "stolen" out of the cache at some point, meaning some other part of the program is taking ownership of it and the result cannot be accessed anymore.
+Some queries have their result wrapped in a `Steal<T>` `struct`.
+These queries behave exactly the same as regular with one exception: Their result is expected to be "stolen" out of cache at some point, meaning some other part of the program is taking ownership of it and the result cannot be accessed anymore.

-This stealing mechanism exists purely as a performance optimization because some result values are too costly to clone (e.g. the `MIR` of a function).
+This stealing mechanism exists purely as a performance optimization because some result values are too costly to clone (e.g. the [Mid-level Intermediate Representation](./mir/index.md) of a function).
 It seems like result stealing would violate the condition that query results must be immutable (after all we are moving the result value out of the cache) but it is OK as long as the mutation is not observable.
 This is achieved by two things: